crane-strategy/BEPI/README.md

 How will we solve the problem:

-By promoting consensus on the guiding principles needed to modernize local, state, and federal election policy.
+By promoting bipartisan consensus on the guiding principles needed to modernize local, state, and federal election policy.